specklesystems/speckle-automate-github-action/README.md

 ## Introduction

 This repository contains the source code for the Speckle Automate GitHub Action.
-It is a GitHub Action that builds a Speckle Automate Function from your source code.
+It is a GitHub Action that publishes a Speckle Automate Function to Speckle Automate your source code.

 ## Documentation